arichtman/nix/README.md

 1. Set up secondary domain glue records
 1. Configure eDNS RFC2136 to OPNsense BIND.

-Note that LAN traffic to k8s _will_ traverse the router by default, since there's no way for RAs to send other prefix routes.
+Note that LAN traffic to k8s ~~will~~ _may_ traverse the router by default, there may be a way for RAs to send other prefix routes.
+Ideally BGP-learned routes get added to the RA, otherwise automatable.
-It _may_ be possible with IP redirect messages to ad-hoc solve the additional hop, but I haven't confirmed OPNsense is sending v6 redirects.
+It _may_ also be possible with IP redirect messages to ad-hoc solve the additional hop, but I haven't confirmed OPNsense is sending v6 redirects.

 - [Cilium with OpnSense blog](https://dickingwithdocker.com/posts/using-bgp-to-integrate-cilium-with-opnsense/)
 - [k8s setup with BGP and /64s](https://functional.cafe/@arianvp/112994181771306904)